Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

    * [Backing up the Overlay COW FS](#backing-up-the-overlay-cow-fs)
    * [Restoring from an Overlay COW FS Backup](#restoring-from-an-overlay-cow-fs-backup)

-After attaching and booting into the ISO, the password will need to be changed before using the booted OS.

-1. The ISO boots with no password, requiring one be set on first login.
+The ISO boots with no password, requiring one be set on first login.
-2. You can now use the LiveCD to look around or you may continue the bootstrap process by setting the root password following the procedure [First Login](bootstrap_livecd_remote_iso.md#first-login).
+Continue the bootstrap process by setting the root password following the procedure [First Login](bootstrap_livecd_remote_iso.md#first-login).

 > **`NOTE`** The root OS `/` directory is writable without persistence.
 This means that restarting the machine will result in all changes being lost.
 Before restarting, consider following [Backing up the Overlay COW FS](#backing-up-the-overlay-cow-fs) and the accompanying [Restoring from an Overlay COW FS Backup](#restoring-from-an-overlay-cow-fs-backup) section.